Explore Sri Lanka's Pearl Paradise

 • Health: Stay hydrated and protect yourself from mosquitoes.
 Consider travel insurance that covers medical expenses.

-Explore Sri Lankas Hidden Gems
+Explore Sri Lanka's Hidden Gems

 Exploring Sri Lanka through its hidden gems offers a unique journey into the heart of its stunning landscapes, rich culture, and incredible biodiversity, away from the crowded tourist paths.
-This 12-day itinerary is designed to guide you through lesser-known yet captivating destinations across Sri Lanka, providing an authentic and memorable experience.

 Start your adventure in Jaffna, located in the northern tip of Sri Lanka.
 This region offers a unique cultural experience distinct from the rest of the island, with its Tamil heritage, cuisine, and architecture.

-Day 3-4: Mannar Island
+Mannar Island

 Head to Mannar Island, known for its rich history, diverse birdlife, and the iconic Adam's Bridge (Rama's Bridge).

-Day 5-6: Knuckles Mountain Range
+Knuckles Mountain Range

 Travel to Ella, a small town in the hill country known for its breathtaking views and tea plantations.
-While Ella is becoming more popular, there are still hidden spots to discover.

-Day 9: Gal Oya National Park
+Gal Oya National Park

 Head to Gal Oya National Park, one of Sri Lanka's lesser-known national parks, where you can enjoy a safari without the crowds.